comp-scipain/Echo-Archives/docs/peer_review_response.md

 ## Code Review Comments (Sue Sue) #18

 We added more detailed error messages, and changed a couple paths to keep things consistent as suggested (i.e /Departments to /departments).
+We won't be adding a boundary check for new_pay in Employee.py.
+After some testing, we found that the amount new_pay decreases by after each demotion decreases as it approaches 0 and it will stop decreasing once it reaches $0.07.
+The only way new_pay can be negative is if the user enters a negative base_pay in `departments/add`.
+Which we now have a check for.

 ## Schema/API Design Comments (Sue Sue) #17